-Safe System knowledge and capacity building is being considered within the review of the Safer Rural Roads and Vulnerable Road User programs.
-As part of these reviews, State Growth is investigating how stronger support can be provided to enable local government to achieve Safe System infrastructure treatments.
+Safe System knowledge and capacity building has been considered within the review of the Safer Rural Roads and Vulnerable Road User programs.
+As part of this review, State Growth investigated how stronger support can be provided to enable local government to achieve Safe System infrastructure treatments.
+As part of this review, State

-As part of this review, State Growth will also review the tools utilised through these programs to further support and encourage local government to apply Safe System principles and treatments in practice.
+Growth also reviewed the tools utilised through these programs to understand how local government officers apply Safe System principles and treatments in practice.